-Amounts above Eligible Charges, charges not covered by the Sandia Total Health Program, prescription drug Coinsurance and charges incurred because of failure to obtain required Prior Authorization do not apply toward the Deductible.
+Amounts above Eligible Charges, charges not covered by the Total Health PPO Plan, prescription drug Coinsurance and charges incurred because of failure to obtain required Prior Authorization do not apply toward the Deductible.
+If You are enrolled in the Total Health PPO Plan, there is no deductible for prescription drugs and prescription drug Coinsurance amounts do not apply to the annual Deductible described in the Summary Benefits and Coverage (SBCs).